 3.1.1 General characteristics

 Biotoxin depuration rates have been studied in 85 marine species spanning 66 genera, 39 families, 26 orders, and 10 classes (Fig. 2A; Table S3).
 Marine invertebrates, especially bivalves, have been much more studied than marine vertebrates: only 14 papers (9%) have evaluated biotoxin depuration rates in finfish whereas 143 papers (92%) have assessed biotoxin depuration rates in invertebrates.
-The majority of the evaluated papers have studied bivalves (122 papers; 79%), with a particular focus on blue mussels (33 papers; 21%), Mediterranean mussels (17 papers; 11%), Pacific oysters (12 papers; 7%), eastern oysters (8 papers; 5%), and king scallops (6 papers; 4%).
+Most of the evaluated papers studied bivalves (122 papers; 79%), with a particular focus on blue mussels (33 papers; 21%), Mediterranean mussels (17 papers; 11%), Pacific oysters (12 papers; 7%), eastern oysters (8 papers; 5%), and king scallops (6 papers; 4%).
 Notably, blue mussels are the only species with depuration rates estimated for six of the eight biotoxin syndromes (Fig. 2B).

 The depuration of PSTs from marine species has been studied more than the depuration of any other biotoxin (61 papers; 39%) (Fig. 2B).
 Domoic acid ( 26 papers, 17%), diarrhetic shellfish toxin (DST) (24 papers; 16%), and cyanotoxin (18 papers; 12%) depuration rates have received similar levels of attention.
 Brevetoxin depuration has been evaluated in 9 papers (6%), which evaluate 4 bivalve and 2 finfish species.
 Ciguatoxin depuration has only been studied in three finfish species (3 papers) and azaspiracid depuration has only been measured in a single paper on blue mussels.
 Twelve papers (8%) have assessed the depuration rates of “other” biotoxins (Table 1), which include yessotoxins, tetrodotoxins, pectenotoxins, karlotoxins, and gymnodimines (Fig. 2B).

 Biotoxin depuration has been studied in many tissue types (Fig. S6) with some papers comparing depuration rates among many tissues (Fig. 3B).
-In general, the tissues most commonly evaluated are those that either harbor the greatest toxin burden or are consumed by people.
+In general, the tissues most evaluated are those that either harbor the greatest toxin burden or are consumed by people.
 For bivalves, studies have largely focused on the soft tissue (eaten by people) and the hepatopancreas (greatest toxin burden, (Bricelj and Shumway, 1998)).
 Similarly, crustacean depuration rates have only been evaluated in the hepatopancreas (greatest toxin burden, (Schultz et al., 2013)) and the soft tissue (eaten by people).
 For finfish, the dominant tissues studied are the liver and muscle (eaten by people).
-All gastropod studies have measured depuration in the foot (eaten by people), all cephalopod studies have focused exclusively on the viscera, and all zooplankton studies have exclusively analysed the whole organism (Fig. S6).
+All gastropod studies have measured depuration in the foot (eaten by people), all cephalopod studies have focused exclusively on the viscera, and all zooplankton studies have exclusively analyzed the whole organism (Fig. S6).

-The majority of depuration studies occur in the lab (71%; 76 papers), where depuration can be measured under controlled diet and environmental conditions (Fig. 3C).
-22% (24 papers) of depuration studies occur in the field, where organisms are potentially exposed to toxic algae while depurating (i.e., depuration may be offset by uptake), but where depuration is quantified in a real world setting.
+Most depuration studies occur in the lab (71%; 76 papers), where depuration can be measured under controlled diet and environmental conditions (Fig. 3C).
+22% (24 papers) of depuration studies occur in the field, where organisms are potentially exposed to toxic algae while depurating (i.e., depuration may be offset by uptake), but where depuration is quantified in a real-world setting.
 Four studies (4%) depurate organisms fed toxic algae in the lab at non-toxic field sites to mimic depuration in a natural, but non-toxic, setting.
 Three studies (3%) directly compare lab and field depuration rates.
 (Houle et al., 2023) find that PST depuration in Purple-hinged rock scallop (Crassadoma gigantea) is 3.1 times slower in the field.
 Although (Alvarez et al., 2020) do not make direct quantitative comparisons, our analysis of their data shows that Peruvian calico scallops (Argopecten purpuratus) depurate domoic acid XX times slower in the field (Fig. S7A).
 Similarly, our reanalysis of (Chen and Chou, 2002) indicates that purple clams (Hiatula rostrata) depurate PSTs XX times slower in the field (Fig. S7B).
 Our meta-analysis confirms this result for all species with depuration rates estimated for common tissues in field and lab studies (Fig. S8).

 3.1.2 Experimental results